 Welcome to the 5th 20 Questions Minimalist Style!
 I am falling in love with this series, and I hope you are as well!
 So far, we have had some pretty diverse participants!
+Today is no exception with Sophie sharing her story!

 We’ve discovered all the different ways of how people have found minimalism, learned how it has affected their life, and maybe obtained some ideas of how we can implement something into our own lives.